garysweaver/irie/README.md

 ### Future

 A lot is still subject to change in the next major version.
-[Strong Parameters][strong_parameters] is being integrated with Rails 4 as an eventual replacement for mass assignment, so we'd like to start using that.
-We might also start requiring some sort of authentication so there is concept of user or role, start using [CanCan][cancan] for authorization, [ActiveModel::Serializers][active_model_serializers] to replace the [as_json][as_json] extension, and maybe add support for versioning.
+[Strong Parameters][strong_parameters] is being integrated with Rails 4 as an eventual replacement for mass assignment security, and are looking into [ActiveModel::Serializers][active_model_serializers] to replace the [as_json][as_json] extension.

 Thanks much to the informative post, [State of Writing API Servers with Rails][state_of_rails_apis] and the original [ember_data_example][ember_data_example] project the first version heavily borrowed from.
 We use [AngularJS][angular], but we have done what we could easily to support ember and other Javascript frameworks.